Nopalev/clock-hive/README.md

 A personal Flutter project.
 This project is a clock application that also stores some clocks at different timezones.

+> This version of wiki is not up to date with the current project.

 ## Table of Contents

 - [Background](#background)